 - National Pension Scheme (NPS)

 NPS is a pension scheme which invests in a combination of equity, corporate bonds and government securities.
 You can decide the allocation between each yourself, or you can allow the system to choose it for you.
-The scheme matures when you turn 60 or 10 years from the time of account opening, whichever is earlier.
+The scheme matures when you turn 60.
 At that time, up to 60% of the amount can be withdrawn and the rest is compulsorily invested in annuity.
+Early exit option is available after 10 years from the time of account opening but 80% is converted into annuity.
 Even though premature withdrawal is possible for a certain amount, it comes with a lot of rigid clauses.

 The positives: NPS gives an additional tax deduction of Rs.50,000 under 80CCD.
 Similar to PPF, the long lock-in period ensures that there is a retirement fund is in place.
 The addition of equity helps improve returns compared to PPF or EPF.